by Connor Gilbert

 Just four days ahead of NCAA West Regionals, the New Mexico junior ran 12:57.23 — not only a new collegiate record and Eritrean national record, but the fastest time in the world — as he won the Men’s 5,000m in a field loaded with Olympians and professionals at the LA Track Fest Saturday night at UCLA.

-It’s the second time he’s broken the NCAA Outdoor 5,000m record this season but his first time dipping below the 13-minute mark — an achievement Samuel says he’s been chasing for four years.
+It’s the second time Samuel has broken the NCAA Outdoor 5,000m record this season but his first time dipping below the 13-minute mark — an achievement he says he’s been chasing for nearly four years.

 “I’m so happy I got the national record — it’s been held for 10 years so that’s really amazing,” Samuel said.
 “I’m in the meat of the season but I feel like I’m going to do under 13 this time [at NCAA Outdoor Championships].